Searching for God

 I am the true vine, and my Father is the vine grower.
 He takes away every branch in me that does not bear fruit, and every one that does he prunes so that it bears more fruit.
 (John 15:1-2)

-It is painful, and for most of us, it is a lifetime process of God revealing little by little our idols and the wounds they cause.
-On this maturation of the interior life, books and treatises have been written over the centuries, so I will move on to the central point of hope to those of you living in the sorrow and trials of the desert…
+On this growth in the interior life, books and treatises have been written over the centuries, so I will move on to the central point of hope to those of you living in the sorrow and trials of this present desert…

 You can count on this with absolute certainty: if you seek God, you will find Him.